 We obtain personal data about you when you use our website, when you contact us about products and services, when you register with us as a new client, when you attend divorce coaching and relationship resilience coaching sessions, workshops and other events and when you make a payment to the Company.

 What type of information is collected from you?

 The personal information we collect includes your full name, contact details including address, email address, and telephone numbers, age, IP address, and information regarding what pages are accessed and when (cookies).
 Additionally, in the course of your client relationship and coaching sessions with Tosh Brittan we will gather further personal data from you, some of which may be considered special categories (sensitive) of personal data and therefore needing additional protection.
-A Data Protection Policy is maintained by Tosh Brittan Ltd and details the handling of any special categories of data.
+A Data Protection Policy is maintained by Tosh Brittan Ltd t/a Tosh Brittan Coaching and details the handling of any special categories of data.

 If you make a payment online or purchase a product from us, your card information is not held by us, it is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.

 to fulfil any contract between you and the Company;